fbpx

 2

-Learn how and where you were exposed to asbestos.
+Identify how and where you were exposed to asbestos.
 This step is essential to filing a lawsuit.
 Without proof linking your cancer to individual instances of asbestos exposure, your lawsuit likely won’t succeed.
-Talking with a mesothelioma lawyer makes this step much easier.
+An experienced mesothelioma lawyer can help determine your history of exposure.

 3

-File claims in multiple jurisdictions and against all responsible parties.
+File a claim or claims in multiple jurisdictions and against all responsible parties.
 Casting a wide net helps in two ways.
 First, you’ll have more opportunities for a successful lawsuit.
 Second, you’ll likely receive a larger payment amount in the end.

 Examples of Mesothelioma Lawsuits

 There are many examples of mesothelioma lawsuits ending favorably for victims.
-These lawsuits are public because they finished with a verdict favoring the victim.
+These lawsuits are public because they went to trial and resulted in a verdict favoring the victim.
+If the case ends in a settlement, the amount is kept private.
+The companies that used asbestos have been taken to court by brave victims, and the court system has consistently sided with these victims.

 Louisiana Court Delivers $36.7 Million Verdict